 This guide will teach you everything you need to get started with GoodNotes 5.
-It includes basic information, step by step instruction, as well as some more advanced tips and tricks.
-After you've read through this guide, you'll know how to get started with GoodNotes 5 and you'll be able to answer the following questions:
+It includes basic information, step-by-step instructions, as well as some advanced tips and tricks.
+After finishing this guide, you will be able to answer the following questions:

 - What is GoodNotes and what can you do with it?

 - How is the app structured and how do I navigate?

 - What are notebooks and how do I create them?

 - How do I use the editing tools?

 - How do I import documents into GoodNotes?

 - How do I share documents from GoodNotes?

 GoodNotes is a note-taking app that lets you take handwritten notes in digital notebooks and annotate imported PDF documents.
 The app aims to help you lead a paperless life.
 All your notes and documents are neatly organized in GoodNotes so that you won't ever lose anything again.
 Messy desks, paper jams in printers, waiting in line in front of the copier, carrying around heavy backpacks - all these things can be avoided by using GoodNotes.